-- 4.7.1 An Elected Director must retire from office at the third AGM after the Elected Director was elected or last re-elected. - 4.7.2 An Elected Director may elect to retire and seek re-election at an AGM before the time required by rule 4.7.1, provided that the Elected Director has given notice of their intention to do so prior to the close of nominations for the position of Elected Director under rule 4.4.3.
-If the Elected Director gives such a notice, the Elected Director must then retire from office at the relevant AGM. - 4.7.3 Subject to rule 4.7.4, no Elected Director shall serve as a Director for more than nine years (inclusive of any time served as an Appointed Director). - 4.7.4 Any Elected Director who has served for nine years as a Director (inclusive of any time served as an Appointed Director) may seek re-election as an Elected Director for one or more further terms of one year in duration and must retire from office at the next AGM. - 4.7.5 A Director who retires under rule 4.7.1, 4.7.2 and 4.7.4 is eligible for re-election.
+- 4.7.1 An Elected Director must retire from office at the third AGM after the Elected Director was elected or last re-elected. - 4.7.2 An Elected Director may elect to retire and seek re-election at an AGM before the time required by rule 4.7.1, provided that the Elected Director has given notice of their intention to do so prior to the close of nominations for the position of Elected Director under rule 4.4.2.
+If the Elected Director gives such a notice, the Elected Director must then retire from office at the relevant AGM. - 4.7.3 Subject to rule 4.7.4, no Elected Director shall serve as a Director for more than nine years (inclusive of any time served as an Appointed Director and or an Associate Director). - 4.7.4 Any Elected Director who has served for nine years as a Director (inclusive of any time served as an Appointed Director and or an Associate Director) may seek re-election as an Elected Director for one or more further terms of one year in duration and must retire from office at the next AGM. - 4.7.5 A Director who retires under rule 4.7.1, 4.7.2 and 4.7.4 is eligible for reelection.